Heat Exchanger for Alternative Energy

-Aavid, Thermal division of Boyd Corporation, was chosen by an alternative/renewable energy company to design, simulate, prototype and test a solution for a high temperature thermoelectric generator.
+Boyd was chosen by an alternative/renewable energy company to design, simulate, prototype and test a solution for a high temperature thermoelectric generator.
 The objective was to use computational fluid dynamics (CFD) analysis to determine the most beneficial design for the heat exchanger and liquid cold plate, which have to maintain a temperature differential of 500°C across a thermoelectric module.

-Due to high operating temperatures, Aavid took radiation into account, which is often neglected in many forced airflow cooling solutions.
+- Due to high operating temperatures, Boyd took radiation into account, which is often neglected in many forced airflow cooling solutions.

-Aavid researched high temperature thermal interface materials as standard interface materials were not appropriate for this application.
+- Boyd researched high-temperature thermal interface materials as standard interface materials were not appropriate for this application.

 Several CFD models were created and run to optimize heat exchange geometry.
 The final designs were presented to the customer with recommendations as to which one would be most beneficial.